gammu/gammu/readme.txt

 -------------------------------------------------------------------------------
 Q. Where to get latest versions and support ?

-A. Latest versions are on http://marcin-wiacek.topnet.pl.
-There are two
+A. Latest versions are on www.mwiacek.com.
-   packages: stable and developer.
-Second can be updated even once a day.

-   For support contact Marcin Wiacek (marcin-wiacek@topnet.pl).
-You can also subscribe mailing list (see http://marcin-wiacek.topnet.pl and subpage about Gammu) and get help there.
+   For support contact Marcin Wiacek (currently marcin@mwiacek.com, DO NOT USE marcin-wiacek@topnet.pl).
+You can also subscribe mailing list (see www.mwiacek.com and subpage about Gammu) and get help there.
 List is used also for annoucements about new versions.

    TIP: If you want to have only general info about new versions, you can
         subscibe http://freshmeat.net/projects/gammu/ annoucements.